 While red-date tea is recommended in TCM postnatal recovery, Sor San also advises drinking other warm beverages, such as lemongrass or ginger tea.

-The reality: The right herbs taken in appropriate amounts can help speed up a new mum’s recovery after birth and boost milk production, Sor San explains.
+The right herbs taken in appropriate amounts can help speed up a new mum’s recovery after birth and boost milk production, Sor San explains.

 This is why ingredients such as red dates, wolfberries, dried longan, dang gui, dang shen and bei qi are commonly used in confinement dishes.